MariaWasNotAvailable/QuickWEBPer/README.md

 ## Rationale
 QuickWEBPer was conceived as a "no-config" batch converter, i. e. with a web-ready, input-aware compression profile.
 It deliberately silently skips non-image files so you don't have to be too careful about multiple file input.

+*But couldn't you do that with a shell one-liner?*

+You definitely could!
+The entire point, though, is to enable users who might not be comfortable with the terminal or installing packages to do this *quick*.